chrisbcarl/chriscarl.com/README.md

 sudo mv chriscarl.com/ /var/www/html/
 ```
 - ssl, use [letsencrypt.org](https://letsencrypt.org)
-    -

-# HTTPS Deployment
     - letsencrypt is a Certificate Authority just like Comodo, DigiCert, etc, but maintained by donations, does not offer OU validation, etc. For single websites, this is perfect.
     - consult `SSL` in `setup.sh`

 # Other Good Articles